 Adapt or die

 In the longer term, companies usually adapt.
 They might drop certain suppliers, discontinue products or even exit entire markets if they don’t deem them profitable anymore.

 The bottom line

 It is possible for agile companies with strong balance sheets to survive uncertainty.
-Turmoil in markets or adverse downturns are catered for by business contingency planning.
+Turmoil in markets or adverse downturns is catered for by business contingency planning.
 The real killer in these situations comes from uncertainty.
-Political uncertainty can throw the best laid plans out of the door – it’s hard to plan if you can’t predict the regulatory stance or industry policy of incoming future administrations.
+Political uncertainty can throw the best-laid plans out of the door – it’s hard to plan if you can’t predict the regulatory stance or industry policy of incoming future administrations.

 Send Us Your Vacancy and one of our consultants will be in contact to discuss your requirements and how we may assist.

 Our Renaix Future of Finance Report provides information on trends in the industry.